Prolux1/MinecraftMarvelMod/README.md

   - Make Vibranium blocks (Block of Vibranium and Vibranium Ore) only mineable with a netherite pickaxe or better (❌ In development)

 - **Vibranium Nugget**:
-  - Add a recipe to transform 1 Vibranium Ingot into 9 Vibranium Nuggets and vice-versa (❌ In development).
+  - Add a recipe to transform 1 Vibranium Ingot into 9 Vibranium Nuggets and vice-versa (✅ Done).

 - **Vibranium Reinforced Stick**:
   - Add a recipe to craft Vibranium Reinforced Stick (used for crafting multiple tools and weapons) with